Pterygium Surgery Recovery Los Angeles

 - Cover eye(s) when sleeping using eye shields

 - Do not apply eye makeup for one week after surgery

-- Avoid aerobic activity for one week after surgery
+- Wait at least one week to exercise after surgery

 - Do not swim or play contact sports for one month

 - Avoid rubbing your eye(s) for at least three months after surgery

 Keep in mind that these are general guidelines.
 Dr. Vu may tweak these guidelines based on your personal healing progress.